 From Cagliari, drive south-west for about 13 kilometers, and you'll find the small beach of Frutti d'Oro (Spiaggia di Frutti d'Oro).
 This is one of the smallest beaches you'll find in the vicinity of Cagliari.
 Frutti d'Oro is mostly visited by windsurfing enthousiasts,

-Beaches of South Sardinia - Pula
+South Sardinia - Pula

 Beaches Near Pula